SRCH2/srch2-ngn/release_files/readme.txt

 OR

-Provide the config location as an program argument using '--config-file'.
+Provide the config file location as a program argument using '--config-file'.

 type /path/to/search/server/exe --help for more detail.